pywbem/pywbem/docs/concepts.rst

   in the namedtuple and those that request paths return paths in the `path` entry in the namedtuple.

-Pull Request Sequence Code Pattern
+Pull enumeration sequence code pattern
-""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""

-Generally the pattern for requesting from a server using the Pull operations is as follows:
+Generally the pattern for requesting from a server using the pull operations is as follows:

 ::